OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

 ## Slugs in OCL

 Prior to version 2022.3, Git projects would reference shared resources using their name.
 This had a side-effect causing API responses for Git projects to contain names instead of IDs.
-This has recently changed.
-A handful of resources are now referenced from OCL by their slug.
+From version 2022.3 onwards, a handful of resources are from OCL by their slug.
 IDs will be used in API responses instead of names.

 The following resources will be referenced via their slug:
 - Account